lyubch/commit-history/README.md

    ```bash
     cp protected/config/main-local.dist protected/config/main-local.php
    ```
-2. Change into main.local.php \<bitbucket-username\> to your Bitbucket login
+2. Change into main.local.php \<bitbucket-key\> to your Bitbucket client key.
+See more [oauth-on-bitbucket-cloud](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html)
-3. Change into main.local.php \<bitbucket-password\> to your Bitbucket password
+3. Change into main.local.php \<bitbucket-secret\> to your Bitbucket client secret.
+See more [oauth-on-bitbucket-cloud](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html)
 4. Change into main.local.php \<bitbucket-project-url\> to your Bitbucket project url.
 Project url should be like: https://bitbucket.org/<username\>/\<repo_slug\>